GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

 = Unreleased =
-* Bugfix: Checkboxes didn't get all the hooks applied on export.

-= Unreleased =
 * Enhancement: Removed all `displayOnly` fields from the export list like the normal export function.

+= 1.8.14 on July 20, 2021 =
+* Enhancement: Improved usability on small screens and enhanced accessibility.
+* Bugfix: Incorrect or incomplete export of certain form field values (e.g., Gravity Forms Survey fields).

 = 1.8.13 on June 10, 2021 =
 * Bugfix: Plugin would not activate on hosts running PHP 7.1.